-Children who receive regular red cards will be discussed at meetings with senior leaders and an individual behaviour plan may be formulated.
-Any child who received more than 2 red cards will not take part in their house's special reward activity if their house wins.
+Children who receive regular red cards will be discussed at meetings with the Behaviour Leader and senior leaders and an individual behaviour plan may be formulated.

+Any child who received more than 2 red cards per term will not take part in their house's special reward activity if their house wins.